vncnz/heimdallr/README.md

 ## Wob-like indicator

 Inspired by the [wob project](https://github.com/francma/wob), I implemented a generic indicator in Heimdallr.
-You can write to /tmp/heimdallr_cmds a decimal number between 0 and 1 and that number will be used to show an indicator in the bottom-center of the screen.
-The indicator slides in over 500 ms, remains visible for two seconds, and then slides out over 500 ms. Values outside the 0–1 range are clamped.
+You can write to /tmp/heimdallr_cmds a decimal number between 0 and 1 and that number will be used to show an indicator in the pill background.
+The indicator fade in over 500 ms, remains visible for two seconds, and then fades out over 500 ms. Values outside the 0–1 range are clamped.

-If no colored border is configured, the indicator uses a white background with 0.1 opacity to improve readability.

 For example: ```echo "0.35" > /tmp/heimdallr_cmds```